emacsmirror/quick-sdcv/README.md

 - **Keybindings removal**: The default keybindings have been removed from `quick-sdcv-mode` to prevent conflicts with other modes and keeps the mode lightweight and adaptable for users’ preferences.
 - **New options**: `quick-sdcv-ellipsis`, quick-sdcv-hist-size, quick-sdcv-exact-search, quick-sdcv-buffer-name-prefix, quick-sdcv-buffer-name-separator, quick-sdcv-buffer-name-suffix, quick-sdcv-verbose
 - **Various improvements**: Unset the SDCV_PAGER environment variable, Ensure the buffer and the SDCV output are in UTF-8, Enhance dictionary representation with UTF-8 characters, Implement error handling for cases when the sdcv program is not found.

+## Comments from users

+- [ecraven](https://github.com/jamescherti/quick-sdcv.el/issues/4#issue-3816307365): Thank you very much for this mode, it is proving very helpful!

 ## Links